solarisan/enmcli/README.md

 ____________________________________________________

+- cli_start.py - contain start shell code.

+- cli_save_log.py - aditional utility, will move user logs from unsafe log dirrectory to safe directory.
+May be croned for each minute.

+- enmcli.py - contains main code

-CLI_ENM_* files - additional completers, manuals and user restrction rules.
+CLI_ENM_* files - additional completers, manuals and user restrction rules:

-CLI_ENM_Completer.csv - This file contains command completer for cli terminal
+- CLI_ENM_Completer.csv - This file contains command completer for cli terminal

-CLI_ENM_help.csv - This file contains help manual pages for command
+- CLI_ENM_help.csv - This file contains help manual pages for command

-CLI_ENM_UserGroup.csv - This file contains usernames and their group.
+- CLI_ENM_UserGroup.csv - This file contains usernames and their group.
 If username not in file, user group is "default"

-CLI_ENM_UserRestrictPolicy.csv - This file contains groupname ; message-when-restrict-appears ; regular expression of restricted command.
+- CLI_ENM_UserRestrictPolicy.csv - This file contains groupname ; message-when-restrict-appears ; regular expression of restricted command.
 Also, message-when-restrict "permit" will permit command.

-cli_save_log.py - aditional utility, will move user logs from unsafe log dirrectory to safe directory.
-May be croned for each minute.

-cli_start.py - contain start shell code.

-enmcli.py - contains main code